 Jeremy M. Jacobs Jr. is co-chief executive officer of Delaware North, one of the most admired and largest privately held companies in the world.
 Delaware North has revenues of $3 billion and more than 60,000 employees serving half a billion customers on four continents.
-As co-CEO of the company, Jacobs provides stewardship to the nearly 100-year-old flagship Delaware North and its six operating companies, which include industry leaders in food and retail operations at airports and professional sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, and gaming operations both in North America and around the globe.
+As co-CEO of the company, Jacobs provides stewardship to the nearly 100-year-old Delaware North and its operating companies, which include industry leaders in food and retail operations at airports and sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, and gaming operations both in North America and around the globe.
 In addition, the company recently acquired Patina Restaurant Group, a leader in the premium segment of the restaurant and catering industry and operates restaurants and manages catering and food service operations at high-profile venues in New York, California, Las Vegas and Orlando.

-In addition to his professional endeavors, Jacobs is very active with a wide variety of civic and philanthropic organizations both in his hometown and on a global scale.
+In addition to his professional endeavors, Jacobs is very active with a wide variety of civic and philanthropic organizations both in New York and on a global scale.
 Jacobs and his family give millions of dollars to charitable causes including cancer research, neurological research and treatment, education, green initiatives and other community causes.
 Recently, Jacobs donated $1 million to Say Yes to Education.
 His visionary leadership and philanthropy have been recognized by numerous organizations and associations.
-Jacobs and his family were named Outstanding Philanthropists of the Year by two organizations.
+In 2012, Jacobs and his family were named Outstanding Philanthropists of the Year by two organizations.